Leslie is experienced in commercial and personal litigation including:

 Beyond Fox Rothschild

 Leslie serves as a volunteer attorney for Delaware Volunteer Legal Services and the Office of The Child Advocate.
-In addition, she serves as a coach for the Delaware Futures High School Mock Trial team.
+In addition, she served as a coach for the Delaware Futures High School Mock Trial team.

 Delaware Family Law & Trial Practice Blog